MarsPeper/hoboLocalLLM/README.md

 The only recurring cost is electricity.

-Use case: Use case: Deploy a local private chatbot that answers questions using documents stored in your local vector database.
+Use case: Deploy a local private chatbot that answers questions using documents stored in your local vector database.
 All documents remain within your network and are never sent to or hosted by third-party services.
 If the retrieved information is insufficient to answer a question, the chatbot responds with "I don't know."

 Some random ideas for future exploration:
 + Training the model to have a "persona" so that no system instruction is needeed